 The choice between oil-based and water-based is entirely up to you.
 There are benefits to both types of paints.
 The best paint for skirting boards greatly depends on the style you are after.
 If you are going for a traditional brilliant white glossy look, oil-based will work wonders.
 If you want a slightly more edgy, modern look for your skirting, give water-based a try.

 Just before we get to the best paint for skirting boards in the UK right now, we need to talk about preparation.
+For this step, good sandpaper is vital as it makes your work easier and results in a smoother surface.

 If the surface you’re about to paint doesn’t look very good to begin with, even the most expensive paint in the world won’t change that.